 The Complete Renter's ChecklistMoving home can be a stressful time.
-One poll found that 40% of people rank moving house as the most stressful experience.
+One poll found that 60% of people put off moving home because change is stressful.
 Having a moving checklist to tick off as you go can help keep track of progress and cover everything that needs to be done.
 This guide will help you create a comprehensive renters’ checklist to reduce the stress of moving house.

 As soon as you know your move in dateA good moving house checklist begins as soon as you know the date of your move.
 One of the first things to do is organise home insurance, so you’re covered from the moment you take over the tenancy.